foundryvtt/foundryvtt/_build/html/_sources/pages/apps/dialog.rst.txt

 Dialog Window
 *************

-The :class:`Dialog` class provides an extension of :class:`WindowApplication` which makes it easy to create modal dialog prompts.
+The :class:`Dialog` class provides an extension of :class:`Application` which makes it easy to create modal dialog prompts.

 .. autoclass:: Dialog